eriestra/YeiraLab/README.md

 If you need help with setting up your account, do not hesitate contacting us at soporte@yeira.training.

-You can also follow our live coding events in our Youtube Channel here: https://www.youtube.com/channel/UCFTnjkdU-uSuqq1PE5MaUDg

 ## How to start

 1. Download this source and setup favorite text editor (Code, Atom, Sublime, etc.)